polterguy/phosphorusfive/core/p5.webapp/README.md

 * [.p5.security.get-default-context-username] - Returns the default Ticket username for users not logged in

 The "page-value" Active Events above, obeys by the same rule-set as the "collection values" in [p5.web](/plugins/p5.web/).
-And accepts similar types of arguments as for instance *[get-session-value]* etc do.
-See the documentation for [get-session-value](/plugins/p5.web/) for instance, to understand their arguments.
+And accepts similar types of arguments as for instance *[p5.web.session.get]* etc do.
+See the documentation for [p5.web.session.get](/plugins/p5.web/) for instance, to understand their arguments.

 The page values however, are stored in the ViewState, which is stored on the server, and hence are "page related data", which disappears, if the user navigates to another page, or refreshes his browser.